Alpine: Concerning high mountains, originally, concerning the Alps.

 Rock!: What climbers in the vicinity yell to protect their team and others when nature or a climber sends a rock down the mountain.
 Often used to alert climbers of any falling object, ice, water bottles, etc.

 Runnel: In common usage a rivulet or brook.
 In mountaineering, a groove in snow created by a falling cornice.
 Crossing runnels is slow going.
-A series of runnels often ends an ascent.
+The prospect of crossing a series of runnels often ends an ascent.

 Running Belay: A similar technique to a fixed-line traverse except the rope moves with the climbers.